Handling sharps in adult social care

 External healthcare professionals may use sharps as part of their routine practice.
 They should safely dispose of sharps using their own sharps disposal process.

 Care workers may use sharps as part of a delegated task.
 There should be a safe sharps disposal process for staff to follow.
-This may include disposal via a waste contractor.
+This may include disposal through a waste contractor.

-Care providers should make sure staff are aware of the use of sharps.
-They should assess the risk to the person receiving care and to care staff.
-They should take appropriate precautions to protect against sharps injury.
+Make sure staff are aware how to use sharps.
+Assess the risk to the person receiving care and to care staff and take appropriate precautions to protect against sharps injury.

 Self-administration